parity0x1/parity0x1.github.io/_posts/2021-01-10-sans-holiday-hack-challenge-2020.md

 ![](/assets/shhc2020/08-03.png)

 4. Now that I knew the path, I just had to figure out a way to download it by manipulating an endpoint that printed arbitrary files.
 The search continued...after trying in the browser for about an hour I remembered the hint that browsers can behave badly and so maybe I would have more luck using `curl https://tag-generator.kringlecastle.com/image?id=../app/lib/app.rb --output source.rb`.
 This worked and I now had a local copy of the [source code](/assets/source.rb) for auditing purposes.
 5. I don't really know Ruby so before going down that route I wanted to see if there wasn't a way I could grab the environment variable with the LFI (local file inclusion).
 I found this [article](https://medium.com/@Aptive/local-file-inclusion-lfi-web-application-penetration-testing-cc9dc8dd3601) while researching "Ruby local file inclusion exploit" which mentioned something about a `/proc/self/environ` file.
 Some more research reveals that [in Linux based system the environment-variables of the current process (self) can be accessed via /proc/self/environ. ](http://www.sec-art.net/2019/01/exploiting-local-file-inclusion-lfi.html).
-Surely it couldn't be this easy as there we still some unused hints?
+Surely it couldn't be this easy as there were still some unused hints?
 Spoiler alert, it was!

 ![](/assets/shhc2020/08-04.png)